Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 a question to be asked in code, in this case, Godot has a function we can call, that returns a value of type `bool`, `bool` values either be `true` or `false`.
-The `if` statement, looks at the `bool` value, and if it is `true` it will execute the code that is indented underneat the `if` statement in question.
+The `if` statement, looks at the `bool` value, and if it is `true` it will execute the code that is indented underneath the `if` statement in question.

 The two functions used in each if statement, `Input.is_key_pressed` are only true if the value passed to them, `KEY_LEFT` or `KEY_RIGHT` are pressed.
 So,